jackvreeken/libzsf/docs/api/c-api.rst

       The average salinity of the water going from the lock to the lake in :math:`kg/m^3`.

+   .. c:var:: double volume_ship_to_lake

+      The net water displacement of ships from the lock to the lake in :math:`m^3`.

    .. c:var:: double mass_transport_sea

       The mass transport of salt over the sea head in :math:`kg/m^3`.